brocbyte/fixappdata/README.md

 This is a command line utility for Windows that allows you to somewhat change the APPDATA/LOCALAPPDATA folder of a target application (usually C:/Users/username/AppData/Roaming and C:/Users/username/AppData/Local).

+## Build

+Open a Developer Command Prompt for VS. To target x64, choose the "X64 Native Tools Command Prompt for VS".

+Change directory to the directory with your git repo.
+To build the library and an example target 'driver', type "nmake".

 ## Details

 It works by partially overriding the behaviour of the Win32 API functions related to environment variables / folders.